Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

 \subsection{Role of Swimmer Inertia in Reciprocal Swimming}

-A second swimming mechanism, related to the swimmer's inertia, exists in a dynamic regime, which can be reached by increasing the swimmer mass $m_s$ and decreasing the swimming cycle period $T$.
+A second contribution to the locomotion, associated with the swimmer's inertia, emerges with increasing swimmer mass $m_s$ and decreasing swimming cycle period $T$.
 To quantify the inertial effect, we consider a coasting time,

-where $L/T$ sets a characteristic swimmer translation speed that is comparable with the swimmer's speed near the end of a stroke, see real measurements, i.e., the slopes, in Fig.~\ref{fig:loc}a.
-We then consider a characteristic acceleration, $P_sL^2/m_s$, where $P_s=\rho\phi_0 gZ_0$ is a hydrostatic-like pressure.
-Under this definition, $T_c$ reflects a characteristic time for the swimmer to ``coast'' until its movement ceases due to the medium's drag \cite{hubert2021scallop}.
+where $L/T$ sets a characteristic swimmer translation speed that is comparable with the swimmer's speed near the end of a stroke, i.e., the slope of the curves in Fig.~\ref{fig:loc}a.
+We consider a characteristic acceleration, $P_sL^2/m_s$, where $P_s=\rho\phi_0 gH_0$ is a hydrostatic-like pressure, and $H_0$ is the swimmer depth with respect to the free surface.
+In this case, \RR{$P_sL^2$ serves as a normalization factor, which should be on the same order of magnitude as the drag force.
+This term comes from the rate-independent term in a previously established drag law in granular intrusion, $F_D = a_1 P_s A + a_2\rho \phi_0 A v^2$, where $A\sim L^2$ is the projected frontal area, $v\sim L/T$ is the intruder speed, and $a_1, a_2$ are material and geometric prefactors~\citep{albert1999slow,katsuragi2007unified,clark2012particle,brzinski2013depth,hilton2013drag,takehara2014friction}.
+The Froude number $\mathrm{Fr}= v/\sqrt{gH_0} = {v}/{\sqrt{P_s/(\rho \phi_0)}} \lesssim 0.54$ across the entire parameter sweep of table~\ref{tab:1}, so the rate-independent term dominates and $F_D\approx a_1 P_s L^2$.
+Thus, the use of $P_sL^2$ as a normalization factor is reasonable and convenient, as it remains a constant across all our simulation configurations.} \R{Under this definition, $T_c$ reflects a characteristic time for a moving swimmer to ``coast down'' until its translational motion ceases due to the medium's drag \citep{hubert2021scallop}, were it to stop actuating.}

-Figure~\ref{fig:InertiaSchem}a shows the swimmer displacement with respect to time for a simulation in the dynamic regimewith $T_c/T=0.33$, along with the base case with $T_c/T=5.16\times10^{-5}$.
-Contrary to the forward ($+y$) quasi-static locomotion~\cite{xiao2024locomotion}, a persistent locomotion occurs in the $-y$ direction, indicating a distinct mechanism in this regime.
-This direction agrees with the theoretical prediction of a scallop-like swimmer with non-negligible inertia in Newtonian fluids at low Reynolds numbers~\cite{gonzalez2009reciprocal}, despite the differences in the nature of forcing and problem setup.
+Figure~\ref{fig:InertiaSchem}a shows the swimmer displacement over time for a simulation in the dynamic regime with $T_c/T=0.33$, along with the base case with $T_c/T=5.16\times10^{-5}$.
+Contrary to the forward ($+y$) quasi-static locomotion~\citep{xiao2024locomotion}, a persistent locomotion occurs in the $-y$ direction, indicating a distinct mechanism in this regime.
+This direction agrees with the theoretical prediction of a scallop-like swimmer with non-negligible inertia in Newtonian fluids at low Reynolds numbers~\citep{gonzalez2009reciprocal}, despite the differences in the nature of forcing and problem setup.